rvillido/digidoc4j-hwcrypto-demo/README.md

 1. requirements

   * Java 1.8 (might also work with 1.7 - not tested)
   * Apache Maven 3.2 or above
+  * Java Web server with HTTPS support (e.g. Tomcat)

 2. Fetch the source